 This new Ruhrtriennale production was a gripping experience thanks to Johan Simons' personenregie.
 Simons directed a staging that put the focus not only on the dilemma of the protagonist but also on the moral consequences of this choice.

-Other operatic productions to date include Simon Boccanegra in Paris, Boris Godunov in Madrid, Die Entführung aus dem Serail for Dutch National Opera and Duke Bluebeard’s Castle for the Salzburg Festival.
-He is also in demand as a guest director at German-language theatres, including the Schauspielhaus in Zurich, the Munich Kammerspiele and the Vienna International Festival.
+Opera work also includes Simon Boccanegra in Paris, Boris Godunov in Madrid, Die Entführung aus dem Serail for Dutch National Opera and Duke Bluebeard’s Castle for the Salzburg Festival.
+In the 2019-20 season he directs Don Carlos, which opens the new season at Opera Vlaanderen.